 These chemical mixtures kill bacteria on contact.
 However, the infections spread by hand contact are caused by viruses that are unaffected by sanitizers.
 These products kill the “easy” bacteria, and help create more resistant ones.
 Normal skin bacteria, “good germs,” have built-in antimicrobial activity that kills harmful “bad germs,” such as Staph.
 Furthermore, sanitizer ingestion is a common reason for calls to Poison Control Centers.

-Over-sanitized environments interfere with critical immune system development in babies and children, ages at which the immune system should be learning to recognize and fight true invaders.
+Over-sanitized environments interfere with critical immune system development in babies and children, ages at which the immune system should be learning to recognize and fight foreign invaders.
 This is referred to as the “cleanliness hypothesis.”
 So the immune system turns inward instead of outward.
 This is thought to be a major contributor to increased asthma, allergy and autoimmune disease rates.
 Natural exposure to bacteria allows the immune system to develop normally.

 The FDA recently banned 19 chemicals found in antibacterial soaps, saying they are useless, and might cause harm.
 Germs hate soap, and soap with water is a superior cleanser. $178 billion is wasted each year on sanitizers.
 Don’t waste your own money.